Falieson/planetx-voting-machine/.projects/simpleVotingMachine/product/Plan.md

     - Put account info in Store
     - Register User && Associate Ballot with UserId
     - InfoSec: only this.userId can access ballot, remove password details from store on success
-    - Require & Validate Fields
+    - Validate Fields
   C) Returning Users
+    - Router to Login Page
-    - Account SignIn
+    - Account SignIn Form
     - Restore and Update Ballot

 3. Tally Votes and Display Results